Too Much Stuff-Not Enough SPACE? Here’s How To Get Seriously Organized, Declutter Your Home, Simplify Life and Get Rid Of Stuff in 7 Easy Steps.

 No need to completely overwhelm yourself with the BIG project of the WHOLE HOUSE – start the easy way.

-Here are seven steps on how you can start getting rid of “stuff” in your home, starting with one room at a time…
+Here’s the checklist with the seven steps listing how you can start getting rid of “stuff” in your home, starting with one room at a time…

 Maybe it’s your living room or kitchen, bedroom, bathroom, office – or you could do it by area (like cleaning out a closet or decluttering your junk drawer).

-If you’re new to getting rid of stuff in this manner, I strongly recommend starting SMALL to begin with – like, pick your bathroom counter to start with.
+If you’re new to getting rid of stuff in this manner, I strongly recommend starting SMALL to begin with – like, pick your bathroom counter to start with or a small closet.

 Have everything you need on hand before you start – and be sure you’ve ready why you should NEVER use boxes when decluttering.

-Put trash in the trash bag, things you want to get rid of in the box and things that belong in another room in the basket.
+Put trash in the trash bag, things you want to get rid of / donate in the box and things that belong in another room in the basket.

 Don’t overthink this, just do it.
 If you have to, pretend it’s not YOUR stuff to hopefully take that mental attachment feeling away from your things.

 If you have decluttering guilt, remember:

 It’s just STUFF.